Cuisine of Antebellum America: Taverns

-The custom of public tables in taverns had been a symbol of not only democracy but the recent revolution itself.
+The custom of public tables in taverns was considered a symbol of not only democracy but the recent revolution itself.
 Taverns of Revolutionary America served as centers for communication and provided space for political debates.
 Historian Rorabaugh noted that "Whether or not taverns were 'nurseries' of the legislators, they were certainly seedbeds of the Revolution... there is no doubt that the success of the Revolution increased the prestige of drinking houses."

 Taverns played an important part in Revolutionary and early US history, with Jefferson writing the first draft of the Declaration of Independence in Indian Queen Tavern in Philadelphia, and George Washington being inaugurated at Fraunces Tavern in New York.

-However, by the Civil War, the tavern had overall been replaced by the hotel, which unlike taverns were seen as more adequate for sleep, and allowed for more proper and elite consumption of alcohol, and separation of drinkers by class.
+However, by the Civil War, the tavern was almost completely replaced by the hotel, which unlike taverns were seen as more adequate for sleep, and allowed for more proper and elite consumption of alcohol, and separation of drinkers by class.

 Rum

 Originating as a byproduct of sugar production in Barbados, molasses was first distilled into rum in the colonies in 1700.
-In 1776 per capita consumption of rum had reached 3.7 gallons per head, and the notorious Molasses Act passed by Parliament had strongly damaged American rum production.
+By 1776 per capita consumption of rum had reached 3.7 gallons per head, and the notorious Molasses Act passed by Parliament strongly damaged American rum production.
 John Adams declared post-Revolution that "Molasses was an essential ingredient in American independence."
 Some historians argue that the Molasses Act imposing heavy taxes on sugar and molasses was more responsible for the schism between Americans and the British, rather than the Tea Act, with historian Rorabaugh noting, "A second effect of independence was that Americans perceived liberty from the Crown as somehow related to the freedom to down a few glasses of rum."

 However, after the American Revolution, British embargoes caused a collapse in American trade with the Caribbean, and molasses exports suffered greatly.
 Whiskey, cheaper to produce, began to rise in production.

 Rum's association with piracy began with English privateers trading on the valuable commodity.
 As some of the privateers became pirates and buccaneers, their fondness for rum remained, the association between the two strengthened by literary works such as Robert Louis Stevenson's Treasure Island.